Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 Check out the release section you can find simple and video recording versions.
 Choose the one that you want!

 Just simply unpack the 7z archive and launch the "Lode Runner.exe".

+You can also find the [latest builds here](https://github.com/Ma-Pe-Ma/Lode-Runner-2020/actions) which are delivered by Actions.

 For the Android notes please check the [aforementioned ReadMe](./Android/ReadMe.md).